hojunieee/e90/README.md

 ---

-## 📋 Abstract

-This project proposes a low-cost motion capture system for real-time tracking of multiple mobile robots in indoor environments, aimed at research and educational applications.
-While commercial systems like Vicon and OptiTrack cost $50,000–$150,000, our system uses three ceiling-mounted 1080p USB cameras and AprilTags to deliver approximately 10 cm spatial accuracy at 30 Hz.
-The system architecture includes camera calibration, pose estimation via solvePnP, coordinate fusion, and TCP-based data streaming.
-The system has been validated through real-to-simulation and simulation-to-real experiments involving multiple robots, providing an affordable and scalable platform for real-time multi-robot tracking.

----

 ## 🎯 Introduction

-Multi-Robot Systems (MRS) hold vast potential across autonomous exploration, disaster response, collaborative construction, logistics, and environmental monitoring.
-However, real-time and accurate localization remains a critical challenge.
-This project addresses the lack of accessible motion capture solutions at smaller institutions like Swarthmore College.
-Using affordable components and open-source tools, we designed a practical system for multi-robot tracking with an operating frequency of 30 Hz and spatial accuracy of ~10 cm.
+This project addresses the lack of accessible motion capture solutions at smaller institutions like Swarthmore College or student-led robotics club.
+Using Apriltag library, we designed a practical system for multi-robot tracking with an operating frequency of 30 Hz and spatial accuracy of ~5 cm for covering 2.5 m × 4.3 m room space using three logitech webcams.

 The pipeline includes:
 - Camera calibration (intrinsic + extrinsic)